celiosantosjr/macrel2020benchmark/README.md

 Some steps depended on inputs obtained from manual curation, impossible to reproduce easily here.

+- To evaluate benchmarking results over tested AMP prediction models, please refer to the file "benchmark_AMP_models.xlsx".

-The order to reproduce the entire paper benchmark is:
+The order to reproduce FACS benchmarking is:

 (1) FACS_in_prokaryotic_genomes.sh